WsCandy/zRSv2/README.md

 	});

-Some options aren't compatable with one another, make sure you check the console if things aren't working correctly, you will get an error message that gives you more insight.
+Some options aren't compatible with one another, make sure you check the console if things aren't working correctly, you will get an error message that gives you more insight.

 Options:
 ---

-Here's a list of options with all their defualt values:
+Here's a list of options with all their default values:

-	delay: 5000, 				// The amount of time before the slide transitions automatically, set to 0 to turn off automatic transition. speed : 1000, 				// The speed of the animation. transition : 'slide', 		// Transition type, currently 'slide' and 'fade' are the only ones. procedural : false, 		// Proceedural image loading, more info below. pager : false, 				// A selector for pagination e.g. $('.pager'). pauseOnHover : false, 		// Explains itself!
+	delay: 5000, 				// The amount of time before the slide transitions automatically, set to 0 to turn off automatic transition. speed : 1000, 				// The speed of the animation. transition : 'slide', 		// Transition type, currently 'slide' and 'fade' are the only ones. procedural : false, 		// Procedural image loading, more info below. pager : false, 				// A selector for pagination e.g. $('.pager'). pauseOnHover : false, 		// Explains itself!
 	visibleSlides : 1, 			// The number of slides visible at anytime, not compatible with fade.
     slideBy: 1,                 // Number of slides to move by.
-Set this to visibleSlides for a paging effect. setVisibleSlides : null,	// Pass an object through to set the number of visible slides depending on viewport width. slideSpacing : 0,			// The spacing in pixels between each slide. pre_trans_callback : null,	// A callback just before the slide transitions. trans_callback : null, 		// A callback for when the slide has finished it's transition. load_callback : null,		// A callback for when the slide has finished loading.
+Set this to visibleSlides for a paging effect. setVisibleSlides : null,	// Pass an object through to set the number of visible slides depending on view port width. slideSpacing : 0,			// The spacing in pixels between each slide. pre_trans_callback : null,	// A callback just before the slide transitions. trans_callback : null, 		// A callback for when the slide has finished it's transition. load_callback : null,		// A callback for when the slide has finished loading.
 	sizes: null, 				// An object full of sizes to swap out for smaller images on mobile devices.
 	touch: false				// Enable touch transitions for touch devices
-	backstretch: false			// Enable backgroung image cropping and resizing
+	backstretch: false			// Enable background image cropping and resizing

 Callbacks:
 ---